MasterZhou1/Dog_behavior_classification/README.md

 ## Dataset

-The dataset is sourced from the Kaggle competition: [Animal Behavior Analysis](https://www.kaggle.com/datasets/arashnic/animal-behavior-analysis/data).
+The dataset is sourced from the Kaggle competition: [Dog Behavior Analysis Dataset](https://www.kaggle.com/datasets/arashnic/animal-behavior-analysis/data).
 It includes raw accelerometer and gyroscope data collected from sheep engaged in various activities.
-Detailed information is available in the original research paper: [Classification of Sheep Behaviour Using Machine Learning to Support Welfare](https://www.sciencedirect.com/science/article/pii/S0168159121001805).
+Detailed information is available in the original research paper: [Dog behaviour classification with movement sensors placed on the harness and the collar](https://www.sciencedirect.com/science/article/pii/S0168159121001805).

 ## Method